Leander-class cruiser (1931): Modified Leander group

 Laid down as HMS Phaeton, the ship was acquired by the RAN, launched as HMAS Sydney and was commissioned in 1935.
 Also involved in the Mediterranean campaign.
 Sydney sank the Italian cruiser Bartolomeo Colleoni at the Battle of Cape Spada in 1940.
 Later that year, Sydney took part in the Battle of Cape Matapan and Battle of Calabria, sinking two Italian destroyers, the Espero and Zeffiro.
 In 1941, off Western Australia, Sydney encountered the German auxiliary cruiser Kormoran; the two ships destroyed each other and Sydney was lost with all hands; the wrecks of both ships were located in 2008.

 In fiction

-Warren Tute's novel The Cruiser features HMS Antigone, a Leander-class cruiser with a striking similarity to HMS Ajax.
+Warren Tute's novel The Cruiser features HMS Antigone, a Leander-class cruiser with a striking similarity to Ajax.

 Douglas Reeman's novel A Ship Must Die is set aboard the titular fictional Leander-class cruiser Andromeda pitted against a German surface raider operating in the Indian Ocean.